Posters

 P Love_Letters_poster

 ‘Love Letters’ is a piece written by A R Gurney in 1988, and consists of letters and cards sent between two upper-class Americans over a period of fifty years.
 They are meant to be read out by two actors seated at a table, like a rehearsed reading.
 It’s popular with actors or celebrities, as they can fit it into a busy schedule without a rehearsal period.
 When I came to direct the piece, I chose to do it with Andy (in the present, after Melissa’s funeral) reading his past letters to Melissa, and her replies being read by the actress seated at rear, under dimmer light, so that it was unclear whether she was Andy’s memory, or a ghost.
+I found the American envelopes and postcard in a Brighton curio shop, and used Courier as a (typewritten) typeface for the title.

 *